LungoweA/SoulSync/README.md

 This allows the user to be able to change password and delete account.
 They are also able to view their journal history.

+💻 <b>Technologies</b>

+Our app is built using:

+Python (Object-Oriented Programming)

+PyQt5 for GUI

+Firebase for database management

+<b>Disclaimer of medical advice</b>

+Soul Sync App does not provide medical advice.
+The contents of the App are for informational purposes only.
+The scientifically backed Content is not intended to be a substitute for professional medical advice, diagnosis, or treatment.

 <html>
 <h3>✍️ Authors</h3>
 <a href="https://github.com/aklimson">Anastasia</a> - Idea & Initial work<br>